Biden arrives in Israel as Gaza reels from deadly hospital explosion

 This latest round of violence erupted when militants from the Gaza Strip infiltrated Israel, killing more than 1,300 people inside Israel.
 At least 200 hostages were taken to the Gaza Strip.
 Entire southern towns were destroyed.

-Since then, Israeli air and naval strikes on Gaza have killed at least 3,000 people, a third of them children, according to the Palestinian Health Ministry.
-That death toll was before the hospital strike.
+Israeli air and naval strikes on Gaza have killed at least 3,300 people, a third of them children, according to the Palestinian Health Ministry.
+That death toll does not include casualties from Tuesday's hospital strike.
 Another 1,200 people are missing, presumed dead or still alive under the rubble of thousands of homes that have been destroyed.

 Gaza is under complete siege, with no food or fuel entering for more than a week.